impress-org/givewp/src/Form/LegacyConsumer/Commands/README.md

-# Making sense of the nested interations
+# Making sense of the nested callbacks

 Why is this so complicated?